-If you would like to learn more about Planon’s CMMS solutions, contact us to schedule a demo.
+If you would like to learn more about Planon’s CMMS solutions, contact us to request a demo.

 How to save costs by avoiding maintenance?

 Reactive maintenance work, mostly caused by asset failures or maintenance backlogs, is expensive because it is not planned or budgeted but needs immediate action.
-Time based maintenance allows maintenance experts to plan and execute maintenance activities based on warranties, qualitative requirements, or compliancy and legislation.
-This type of time-based maintenance reduces reactive work drastically, including the corresponding costs.
+Time based maintenance systems allow maintenance experts to plan and execute maintenance activities based on warranties, qualitative requirements, or compliancy and legislation.
+This type of time-based maintenance significantly reduces reactive work, including the corresponding costs.

-The ultimate just-in-time maintenance is supported with real time tracking of actual assets statuses and data.
-Intelligent buildings and smart assets are connected with your IT network and send data about production hours, failure statuses, production numbers, and energy consumption in real time to your Computerised Maintenance Management System.
-Based on preset thresholds or historical information, the CMMS can accurately forecast relevant maintenance jobs, their costs, and timing.
+The ultimate just-in-time maintenance is supported with real time tracking of actual assets status and data.
+Intelligent buildings and smart assets are connected to your IT network and send data about production hours, failure status, production numbers, and energy consumption in real-time to your Computerised Maintenance Management System.
+Based on preset thresholds or historical information, the CMMS software can accurately forecast relevant maintenance jobs, their costs, and timing.

 In capital-intensive industries such as utilities, manufacturing, pharmacy, healthcare, and real estate, physical assets form a significant portion of the organisations’ capital and investment.
 Any failure is disruptive and extreme costly.
 In addition, the management and maintenance of assets must comply with stringent occupational, environmental, and safety regulations.